ballerina-attic/microservices-observability/README.md

 ### Tracing
 You can monitor Ballerina services using in-built tracing capabilities of Ballerina.
 We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
 Follow the below steps to use tracing with Ballerina.
-- Add below configurations to the `ballerina.conf` file
+- Add the following configurations to the `ballerina.conf` file
 ```
 [b7a.observability.tracing]
 # Flag to enable Tracing